euler-xyz/ethereum-vault-connector/README.md

 Always include thorough tests when using the Ethereum Vault Connector to ensure it interacts correctly with your code.

-The Ethereum Vault Connector is currently undergoing security audits and should not be used in production.

 ## Known limitations

 Refer to the [whitepaper](https://github.com/euler-xyz/ethereum-vault-connector/tree/master/docs/whitepaper.md#security-considerations) for a list of known limitations and security considerations.